 In the meantime get ready for a bunch of inane name suggestions.
 Hopefully the Indians will not settle on as weird a name as the new Seattle NHL franchise who will begin playing in 2021 as the Kraken.

-For some bizarre reason when Seattle’s team name was revealed, all I could think of was the cult film Highlander (1986) and the hero’s nemesis who called the Kurgan.
+For some bizarre reason when Seattle’s team name was revealed, all I could think of was the cult film Highlander (1986) and the hero’s nemesis who was called the Kurgan.